IntrovertStoner/IntrovertStoner/README.md

-- 👋 Hi, I’m @IntrovertStoner
+- 👋 Hi, I’m Rafael Fernandes
 - 👀 I’m interested in Programing and learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently full capable at python
 - 💞️ I’m looking to collaborate on developing new projects that might be usefull
 - 📫 How to reach me : rafaelfernandes.epa@gmail.com